amu2mod/RadeonMon/README.md

 # RadeonMon

-A very lightweight Windows monitoring application for AMD Radeon RDNA4 graphics cards on Windows.
+A lightweight Windows monitoring application for AMD Radeon GPUs, built using the native Win32 API and AMD Display Library (ADLX).

+Monitor GPU metrics such as temperatures, VRAM temp and power consumption.
+RadeonMon is read-only and does not modify GPU settings or apply configuration changes.

-This is a personal project developed independently, with no affiliation with AMD Corporation.
+This is an independent personal project and is not affiliated with AMD Corporation.

 ---